 Take a bus to OMR and just see the multi-storied buildings, particularly the Hiranandhani complex, where you can see the 45 storied building, and this is the tallest in Chennai as of now.
 Whatever has been mentioned above is just a sample.
 You will find thousands of professionals zipping around in costly cars.
 You will find the Phenix Mall at Velacheri, as good or if not better than any you can see elsewhere.
 Chennai has so much to offer that you will be tempted to be back again the city to explore more.

 Conclusion Contrary to public perception, Chennai is no more the conservative city.
 It is an ultramodern metropolis that is well spread out.
 Unlike Bangalore, for example, it does not have a huge population density and since the suburbs are also developing fast with excellent connectivity, Chennai is the place to see and enjoy.
 Make it and you will find the experience rewarding and pleasant.
 Remember the best time of the year mentioned above.
 Also, remember to go around in buses that you will find everywhere.
 A hearty welcome to Chennai!!

-Mahabalipuram also visited three or four times.
-But I am not so fascinated by seeing this.
-My expectations are different and when I see that I got some disappointment.
+I have also visited Mahabalipuram three or four times.
+But I was not so fascinated by seeing this.
+My expectations were different and I was disappointed.

 I appreciate the taste of the author.
 Saravana Bhavan tiffin and Murugan Idli Shop are really good places to enjoy south Indian food.
 The button idli with sambar and ghee will have excellent taste and gives excellent satisfaction once we eat.
 Whenever I go to Chennai I will never miss having a plate of Idli in this place.

 The Kapaleeswarar temple at Mylapore is really a good and peaceful place to visit.
-I had been there early in the morning after having a good darshan I had a peaceful day the whole day.
+I had been there early in the morning and after having a good darshan I had a peaceful day.